How to Brief a PR Agency in 2026

 Set objectives

-From the very beginning be specific as possible in what you want to achieve and make it clear what you see success as being.
+From the very beginning, be as specific as possible about what you want to achieve, and make it clear what you see success as being.

-For instance, are you looking to increase general brand awareness, are you hoping to attract investment, is it more backlinks to your website for SEO purposes, do you want to appear in specific publications?
+For example, are you looking to increase general brand awareness, attract investment, build trust in a new product, or generate more relevant backlinks to your website for automotive SEO purposes?
+Do you want to appear in specific publications, or target a particular type of journalist and audience?

 Key objectives to consider: